Want to throw the ultimate #SuperBowl party?

 Aggressive, disciplined and a highly motivated sales professional, Chris approaches every assignment with the goal of creating 100% client satisfaction.
 Chris prides himself in repeat business and referrals.

-Chris and his wife live in Ramsey, Minnesota.
+Chris and his wife live in Elk River, Minnesota.

 A CCIM (Certified Commercial Investment Member) is a recognized expert in the commercial and investment real estate industry.
 The CCIM lapel pin is earned after successfully completing a designation process that ensures CCIMs are proficient not only in theory, but also in practice.
 This elite corps of CCIMs includes brokers, leasing professionals, investment counselors, asset managers, appraisers, corporate real estate executives, property managers, developers, institutional investors, commercial lenders, attorneys, bankers, and other allied professionals.A CCIM is part of a global commercial real estate network with members across North America and more than 30 countries.
 This professional network has enabled CCIM members to close thousands of transactions annually, representing more than $200 billion in value.
 As a result, the experts who possess the CCIM designation are an invaluable resource for commercial real estate owners, investors, and users.